spork-it/spork-lang/README.md

 *  **Reads:** Comparable to native Python collections
 *  **Updates:** Slower than raw mutation, but significantly faster than defensive copying.
 *  **Snapshots:** Orders of magnitude faster.
-Because of structural sharing, "copyping" a Spork Vector is effectively free.
+Because of structural sharing, "copying" a Spork Vector is effectively free.

 Comparison of Spork Persistent Vector vs Native Python List for common operations: